ripeworks/superdevpack/README.md

 ## Customize webpack configuration

 If you include a `webpack.config.js` file in your project root, superdevpack will pick it up and merge it into its default configuration.
-You can either export an object to merge, or a function to replace the configuration. superdevpack uses [webpack-configurator](https://github.com/lewie9021/webpack-configurator) behind the scenes, so give that a look if you need to.
+You can either export an object to merge, or a function to replace the configuration.

 ```
 // webpack.config.js